This report was presented to the Annual Parish Meeting on 8 May 2013

 Improving Parish Council Administration and Meetings

-In May 2011 the Parish Council appointed a new Parish Clerk, David Vasey, who took up his duties in June following the resignation of our previous Clerk.
-We have continued to build on the work of past years in what has been an extremely busy year for the Parish Council and for the Clerk.
-Support from Ian Foster in maintaining the Parish Council web site and in taking forward the closing stages of completing Parish Plan 2 has been invaluable.
-We have held a Finance Committee to discuss and agree our budget for next year, together with starting the process of developing a medium term financial plan for the Parish Council.
-In
+We have continued to build on the work of past years in what has been an extremely busy year for the Parish Council and for the Clerk, supported by Ian Foster in maintaining the Parish Council web site.
+We have held a Finance Committee to discuss and agree our budget for next year, together with completing further work on developing a medium term financial plan for the Parish Council.

-We are committed to promoting the well being of residents and businesses in our village and most of our work is aimed at improvement.
-Most of our meetings have been attended by the public and we were delighted by the attendance of a number of young people at a recent meeting.
-Residents have the opportunity to come along and raise issues at the beginning of each Council meeting.
-The meeting agenda is placed on the Parish Notice Boards in both villages in advance of the meeting and minutes of meetings are also published there once they have been approved.
-Meetings are generally held on the first Wednesday of the month commencing at 7.00 p.m.
-All meeting dates are displayed on the Parish Notice Boards.
+Most of our meetings have been attended by the public with residents having the opportunity to come along and raise issues at the beginning of each Council meeting.
+The meeting agenda is placed on the Parish notice boards in both villages and on our web site in advance of the meeting, as are the minutes of meetings once they have been approved.

 We continue to be fully committed to achieving ‘Quality Council’ Status for the Parish Council.
 The Parish Clerk has undertaken training which is a key part of achieving the standards required.

-Dennis Morgan and Maria Plews, our County Councillors, continue to support the Parish Council in our endeavours for which we are truly grateful.
+Dennis Morgan and Maria Plews, our County Councillors, continued support of the Parish Council in our endeavours for which we are truly grateful.

-I would sincerely like to thank my fellow Parish Councillors, all of whom give up their time freely and energetically, together with welcoming Carole Parkes as a new Quarrington Hill Parish Councillor co-opted to the Parish Council in October 2011.
-It is always worth remembering that none of the Councillors receive payment for their efforts.n particular, my thanks go to the Vice-Chair of the Parish Council, Stuart Dunn, who has deputised for me on a good number of occasions, due to my ever demanding work commitments.
-Stuart continues to help so much to move the Parish Council forward.
+I would sincerely like to thank my fellow Parish Councillors, all of whom give up their time freely and energetically.
+Special thanks go to Councillors G Shotton, J Taylor and C Parkes who resigned from the Parish Council during the last year, we also welcomed Ron Carr as a new Quarrington Hill Parish Councillor who was co-opted to the Parish Council.
+It is always worth remembering that none of the Councillors receive payment for their efforts.

 Councillor Paul Dodsworth (Chair)